 Skip to main content

-Millions of people around the globe tuned in to see Prince Harry and Meghan, Duchess of Sussex tie the knot in 2018.
+Millions of people around the globe tuned in to see Prince Harry and Meghan Markle tie the knot in 2018.
 The lavish ceremony, which was held in St. George’s Chapel at Windsor Castle, seemed to have all the makings of a fairy tale.

-The wedding was a star-studded affair with some of the biggest names in entertainment on the guest list including Sir Elton John, George Clooney, Oprah Winfrey, Priyanka Chopra, Idris Elba, and the Beckhams.
-The event also featured a wedding party with a future king and a princess.
-But it’s being reported that the flower arragements could have posed a serious risk to Princess Charlotte and the other young children who took part in the big day.
+The wedding was a star-studded affair with some of the biggest names in entertainment on the guestlist including Sir Elton John, George Clooney, Oprah Winfrey, Priyanka Chopra, and Idris Elba.
+The event also featured a wedding party that included a future king and a princess.
+But it’s being reported that the flower arrangements could have posed a serious risk to Princess Charlotte and the other young children who took part in the big day.

 (L) Princess Charlotte, (R) Meghan Markle